CodingLawyersClub/todo-instructions/README.md

 You'll see these imports in action later.

 - Define a class named `ToDoStore`:

 ```
 class ToDoStore {

 }
 ```

-- Finally export the store
+- Finally export the store:

 ```
 export default new ToDoStore();
 ```